padi/g5_updatable/README.md

 G5 Updatable provides a solution for automatic updates of client and location data when modified or created in the G5 Hub.

+## Requirements

+G5 Updatable makes use of PostgrSQL's `json` field type, and so only supports implementing apps that also use PostgreSQL.

 ## Installation

 1. Add this line to your application's Gemfile: